|

 Comments:

-This value is energy input requirement; the amount of infra red we will need will be larger because the heating systems will not be
+This value is energy input requirement; the amount of infrared we will need will be larger because the heating systems will not be 100% efficient.
+There are some

-100% efficient.
-There are some losses in converting electrical power to infra red; there will be losses in transferring the infra
+losses in converting electrical power to infrared; there will be losses in transferring the infrared energy from the emitter to the product that will be very

-construction.
-Consequently the installed power of infra red will be greater than the calculated heat requirement.
+dependant on design of the heating enclosure and materials used in its construction.
+Consequently the installed power of infrared will be greater than the

 Sample Calculation 2

 A textile manufacture wishes to dry his product (a synthetic woven textile web) after a washing operation.
-The products he wishes to
+The products he wishes to dry vary in weight from 75 to

-dry vary in weight from 75 to 150 grammes/metre2 dry and will have a moisture content of 20% on a dry weight basis.
-The webs will
+150 grammes/metre2 dry and will have a moisture content of 20% on a dry weight basis.
+The webs will vary in width from 1 to 1.5 metres and pass through the drying

-vary in width from 1 to 1.5 metres and pass through the drying section (which is part of a processing line) at 20 to 50 metres per
+section (which is part of a processing line) at 20 to 50 metres per minute.

-How much infra red is required to carry out the drying process?
+How much infrared is required to carry out the drying process?
 Is it necessary to include any other factors?

 Comments:

 This example illustrates a production line that has a variable throughput and hence will have a variable heat input requirement.
+If more information is not

-If more information is not available on throughputs, for example, if the heavier fabrics are put through at the slower speeds, then
+available on throughputs, for example, if the heavier fabrics are put through at the slower speeds, then calculate the heat requirement based on the maximum

-calculate the heat requirement based on the maximum throughput, that is, heaviest fabric, maximum width and highest speed.
+throughput, that is, heaviest fabric, maximum width and highest speed.

-The synthetic textile web will have a specific heat of 2000 J/kg/K. Water has a specific heat of 4200 J/kg/K and a latent heat of
+The synthetic textile web will have a specific heat of 2000 J/kg/K. Water has a specific heat of 4200 J/kg/K and a latent heat of evaporation of 2260 kJ/K.

 Step 1: